encode/starlette/docs/passwords.md

 ## PasswordChecker

 Among these classes is a special class `PasswordChecker`.
-It is intended to be a common interface to a multiple underlying hashers.
+It is intended to be a common interface to multiple underlying hashers.

 `PasswordChecker#check` will iterate over all given hashers asking each to verify the given password.
 If none of them succeeds then it returns `False`.